 Plus many other deceptive techniques.
 This all sounds pretty dodgy, and it was.
-But in defense of the marketers and webmasters of the time, they were only putting into practice what they knew to work.
+But in defence of the marketers and webmasters of the time, they were only putting into practice what they knew to work.
 Taking shortcuts was rampant back in the day and the standard way of going about things.
-But unfortunately, they need to change their tactics and commit to doing things the way Google wants.
+But unfortunately, they needed to change their tactics and commit to doing things the way Google wants.
 Or it’ll result in unrepairable damage to their websites.
 A Google penalty is devastating and many businesses don’t recover.

 A Detailed Introduction to SEO For Small Business – So What Does This Mean For SEO Today?

 If you talk to the marketers of yesteryear who would use the dodgy tactics to deliver results easily and quickly.
 They might be bitter about the time and effort needed for SEO to work today.

 There is no doubt the amount of work is significant, and you need to be patient.
 I recommend to all my clients to invest at least 9 months into their strategy before they start seeing results.
 There’s simply no shortcuts or quick wins.
 It is what it is.

 The Only SEO Strategies That Work Today Are White-Hat!

 The only SEO strategies that work in 2019, and are sustainable for the long-term, are what we refer to as White-Hat Techniques.
 Also known as ethical SEO, it refers to those that focus on humans and their user experience, instead of taking short-cuts to try and manipulate search engines.
 These are of course, compliant with the search engine guidelines.

 In most cases the difference between Black-Hat Techniques and White-Hat Tactics are obvious.
 But as a general rule of thumb if its sounds too good to be true and promises to work “instantly”; It’s likely a black-hat technique.
 You are always better to be safe than sorry.
 It is never worth risking a penalty just for a quicker result.